 Which QuickBooks Online Version Is Right For Me?

 Your business size and structure will determine which QuickBooks Online plan is best.
 If you're a single freelancer, you won't need to manage any other employees, and you won't need to track many sales (if any) – so the Self-Employed Plan is best for you.

 If you're a small business, you might want the Simple Start Plan, which allows you to create and manage invoices, estimates, bills, and sales taxes.

-Once your business is large enough to require more automation and more employees, the Essentials Plan may make sense, as it allows for recurring payments in addition to time tracking.
-The Plus Plan includes inventory tracking, making it a must for an operation that sells more than a few products.
+Once your business is large enough to require more automation and more employees, the Plus Plan likely makes sense, as it allows for recurring payments in addition to time tracking.
+It also includes inventory tracking, making it a must for an operation that sells more than a few products.